open-pioneer/trails-starter/docs/BestPractices.md

 }
 ```

-Hint: If you're using the logger instead of the browser's builtin console, the original trace will usually be lost lost.
+Hint: If you're using the logger instead of the browser's builtin console, the original trace is usually lost.
 However, in Chrome you can see the trace for error and warning messages by clicking on the message title.
 In Firefox this only seems to work for error messages.